CHIEF EMPIRE OFFICER

 The Song IS The Product Thesis

-The first song he ever asked AI to write — “What We Do” — IS the founding document of Dots.
+“What We Do” IS the founding document of Dots.
 Not a metaphor.
 Every core thesis of the company was already in those lyrics before the word “Dots” existed.
 The song isn't about the product.
 The song IS the product.

 Read The Full Discovery